 Description

-5/291 Three monuments in churchyard south of south transept of Church of St Mary
+Three chest tombs from the 18th century are located in the churchyard south of the south transept of the Church of St Mary.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.